Novel-Y/Novel-Yonas/README.md

 Date of birth: 07/12/1992
 >Nationality: **_Eritrean_**

-**Geologist** with 8+ years of experience in exploration, mining, and surveying, specializing in resource evaluation and project management.
-Proven expertise in geological data acquisition and analysis, drilling supervision, and 3D geological modeling using industry-standard software.
-Currently pursuing MIT's Emerging Talent's Computer and Data Science Certificate to integrate data science techniques into geological workflows.
-Committed to sustainable resource exploration-and-development,-with-a-strong-focus on-environmental-responsibility-and-safety.
+**Geologist** with 8+ years of experience in exploration, mining, and surveying, specializing in resource evaluation and project management., Proven expertise in geological data acquisition and analysis, drilling supervision, and 3D geological modeling using industry-standard software., Currently pursuing MIT's Emerging Talent's Computer and Data Science Certificate to integrate data science techniques into geological workflows., Committed to sustainable resource exploration-and-development,-with-a-strong-focus on-environmental-responsibility-and-safety.

 ## Connect